 Even more awesome was later than night during the "First Blood" match between "Stone Cold" Steve Austin and Kane, Foley CAME BACK one last time, limping a slight bit, chair in hand, seeming to be ready to help Kane.
 But Austin still beat him down, but then when Undertaker came back to attack him as did Austin, both with chairs, Foley ducked outta the way, costing Austin the match in the process.

-To drive the point home, The Undertaker was extremely reluctant about the first stunt, and broke Kayfabe by being legitimately shocked that Foley was not only okay, but still wanted the match to continue.
+To drive the point home, The Undertaker was extremely reluctant about the first stunt, and in an unused camera shot(that has been released in segments that talk about the match) you can see that, for perhaps the only time in his career, 'Taker actually broke character when he saw Foley coming back down the aisle, staring through the cage with a 'WTF?' look on his face.
 Then there was getting up after the second, completely unplanned, far more damaging fall through the cell.

 A few weeks before Wrestlemania 22, Foley and Edge get into a brawl.
 Edge drops Foley face-first onto thumbtacks and celebrates... until Foley rises, thumbtacks sticking out of his face, and beats Edge down.